 5. 6:0:8:0 (to transition back to normal breathing) – 4 breaths

 This is an example of building a ratio – progressively lengthening the parts of the breath that you are interested in lengthening.
-If you look at the final ratio (6:0:8:4), you will see that the inhalation part of the breath is 6 seconds (6+0=6) and exhalation part of the breath is 12 seconds (8+4=12) which makes the exhalation part twice as long – this will emphasize the effect even more.
+If you look at the final ratio (6:0:8:4), you will see that the inhalation part of the breath is 6 seconds (6+0=6) and the exhalation part of the breath is 12 seconds (8+4=12) which makes the exhalation part twice as long – this will emphasize the effect even more.

 So it appears that ratio work would help stimulate the vagus nerve short-term (during the practice) and increase vagal tone long-term (if you do it consistently).
 This is very exciting.
 But, as my teacher likes to say, don’t take my word for it.
 Try it out and find out for yourself.
-All you have to loose is stress and chronic inflammation ☺
+All you have to lose is stress and chronic inflammation ☺

 1. Hacking the nervous system by Gaia Vince (Mosaic, the science of life)